Companies Registration Office – CRO

 - Enforcement, prosecution and striking companies off the register

-We file all applications for new companies swiftly allowing for companies to be incorporated and registered with the Company Registration Office within 3-4 days of our receipt of the signed incorporation documents.
+We file all applications for new companies swiftly allowing for companies to be incorporated and registered with the Company Registration Office within 5 days of the signed incorporation documents.

-The constitution document we submit to the CRO is pre-approved and the following changes can be made for each company:
+The company constitution document we submit to the CRO is pre-approved and the following changes can be made for each company:

 - Shareholders and their shareholding